 For years I’d felt like a part of my body was missing — because my teeth were.
 My dentist told me that dental implants would make me feel and look a lot better.
 OK, I said.
 Now, I’m thrilled.
 I can smile, eat anything, and enjoy a good laugh with my friends.

-Using the most recent advances in dental implant technology, Drs.
-Slack, Kanar, Morse, Wilson and Safranski are sometimes able to place single stage implants.
+Using the most recent advances in dental implant technology, our doctors are sometimes able to place single stage implants.
 These implants do not require a second procedure to uncover them, but do require a minimum of eight weeks or more of healing time before artificial teeth are placed.
 There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.

 Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
 Drs.
-Slack, Kanar, Morse, Wilson or Safranski perform the initial tooth extraction(s), bone grafting if necessary, and the actual implant placement surgery.
+Kanar, Wilson, Safranski, or Harrison perform the initial tooth extraction(s), bone grafting if necessary, and the actual implant placement surgery.
 The restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.